-This $32 Teddy Jacket Has 1,500 5-Star Amazon Reviews
+This $34 Teddy Coat Has 9,000 5-Star Amazon Reviews - E!
+Online

-Is there anything snugglier (to wear, that is) than a teddy jacket?
+Is there anything snugglier (to wear, that is) than a teddy coat?
 We think not.
-So when we found this amazingly affordable—and adorable—PrettyGarden Faux Shearling Teddy Coat on Amazon for a mere $32 we were over the moon.
-While we're partial to the zippered teddy jacket design, it's also available in a longer, buttoned, double-breasted pea coat style too.
+So when we found this amazingly affordable—and adorable—PrettyGarden Faux Shearling Teddy Coat on Amazon for a mere $34, we were over the moon.
+While we're partial to the zippered teddy jacket design, it's available in a longer, buttoned, double-breasted pea coat style too.

 Hey, at that price, you can scoop up both styles!